An introduction to random rule-based chemical networks: Conclusion and perspectives

 Thus only point 5. remains, for which we have no particular strategy.
 Even before trying to cope with it, much remains to be said about the structure of the reaction network in our toy model.
-Here only a few preliminary results about the anabolic reaction network (and a remark about the catabolic reaction network) were included, mainly to show the relevance of the detailed study of composition trees in the earlier sections.
-But many interesting formulas can be obtained in various asymptotic regimes, in cases which are difficult to handle either by brute-force computation, i.e. by considering all molecules at each level (a difficulty already apparent from the Model II simulations in the Supplementary Information) or by a Monte-Carlo search.
+Here only a few preliminary results about the anabolic reaction network, and a remark about the catabolic reaction network, were added in Suppl.
+Info., showing the relevance of the auxiliary tree model.
+We already mentioned the difficulty to superpose the two parts of the network (work in progress).
+But many interesting formulas (not included) can be obtained in various asymptotic regimes.
 This raises very intriguing questions.
 There is a small number of chemically interpretable "hyperparameters" in the model, such as $p,q$; $z$ (or a level-dependent version of $z$); physico-chemical parameters (solvent, pH, temperature...) which change the energy landscape, etc. The first question is: can one infer the value of hyperparameters from experimental data ?
 Which phase is relevant ?
 Can one discuss the plausibility of a phase transition as one of the hyperparameters is varied ?
 Does one observe different statistical behaviors of reaction networks depending on the level, which would point out at a possible chemical evolution towards subnetworks involving longer molecules ?